NicolaiRuckel/nidoranarion/README.md

 ![nidoranarion](https://user-images.githubusercontent.com/831282/71809661-d4083700-3070-11ea-931f-444ab039ecc0.png)

 The circles are VCS indicators.
 From left to right: Untracked files, unstaged files, staged files, unpushed commits.
-I omit the username on purpose since I rarely have to switch back and forth between local and remote terminals.
+I rarely have to switch back and forth between local and remote terminals.
+Hence, the the username is omitted from the prompt on purpose.

 ## Features
 * no powerline fonts required